In the News

 Thailand

-This will be the first Latter-day Saint temple in Thailand and the third in Southeast Asia.
+This was the first Latter-day Saint temple in Thailand.

-It will be the first Latter-day Saint temple in Mainland Southeast Asia.
+It was the first Latter-day Saint temple in mainland Southeast Asia.

 In June 2000, President Gordon B. Hinckley visited Thailand during an international tour throughout Asia and the South Pacific.
 While there, President Hinckley addressed a population of more than 2,600 members of the Church in the Thailand Air Force Convention Center.
 During his remarks, he recalled his first time visiting Thailand back in 1961 where he, Elder Marion G. Hanks of the Seventy and other general authorities prayed for the prosperity of missionary work for the Saints in Thailand.